gaib-ai/symbiotic-super-sum/README.md

 ### Step 4: Deploy and Configure Contracts

 Once all services are running, run the unified deployment script.
-This Forge script will deploy and configure the entire Symbiotic and LayerZero stack on both local chains.
+This Forge script will deploy and configure the entire LayerZero stack and the `AID` OApp on both local chains.
+The core Symbiotic contracts will have already been deployed by the `deployer` service during the Docker network startup.

 ```bash
 forge script script/SymbioticLzDvnDeploy.s.sol --rpc-url http://localhost:8545 --broadcast --ffi